bryanhannes/bryanhannes.github.io/_posts/2023-03-05-transforming-data-with-rxjs-map.markdown

 ```

 ## Conclusion
-- The `map()` operator is a must-have for your RxJS toolbelt.
+- The `map()` operator is a must-have for your RxJS tool belt.
-- It can be used to transform data from one type to another, change or add properties
+- It can be used to transform data from one type to another or adding/changing properties.
-- When we are transforming an array with `map()` we have to remember to use the array map function inside the Rxjs `map()` operator.
+- When using `map()` to transform an array, remember to use the `Array.map()` function inside the RxJS `map()` operator.